Tuff Hedeman’s Touching Tribute to Lane Frost: A Bull Riding Legacy

 Born in El Paso, Texas, in 1963, Lane Frost was a legendary bull rider who began competing professionally in 1984.
-He quickly made a solid name for himself with his skill, courage, and showmanship, winning numerous competitions and earning his fellow riders' respect and admiration.
+He quickly made a solid name with his skill, courage, and showmanship, winning numerous competitions and earning his fellow riders' respect and admiration.

-Frost’s life came to a tragic end when he died in a rodeo accident on July 30, 1989.
-Frost was just 25 years old when he stood his stance atop the intimidating bull named Takin' Care of Business at the popular Cheyenne Frontier Days rodeo.
 After completing an 8-second ride, Frost promptly dismounted the bull as he had hundreds of times before, but the raging bull charged Frost and hit Lane square in the back, like a blindside shot from a linebacker, with his horn, breaking several of Frost's ribs.
-The severe blow caused serious internal injuries that almost immediately killed Frost.
-As Frost fell to the ground, he reached toward Tuff Hedeman, who was watching from just a few yards away on the other side of the fence.

 Five months after Frost's death, Hedeman was on track to win the 1989 World Championship at the National Finals Rodeo in Las Vegas.
 When it was his turn to take his last ride of the event, Hedeman mounted his bull and went for the ride of his life.
 When the 8-second bell rang, Tuff kept riding for another 8 seconds.
-The crowd rose to its feet when they realized that Tuff was riding for Lane.
+The crowd rose when they realized that Tuff was riding for Lane.

 "It was the only time I've gotten off a bull with tears running down my face," Hedeman said following the ride.
 In a recent interview, Tuff Hedeman recalled the tragedy that took his best friend's life and the moments following when Tuff joined Frost in the ambulance and watched doctors try to revive him at the hospital.